cwittens/DispersiveShallowWater.jl/docs/src/miscellaneous.md

 ## Relaxation Callback

-The [`RelaxationCallback`](@ref) ensures exact conservation of nonlinear invariants during time integration using the relaxation method [^Ketcheson2019] [^RanochaSayyariDalcinParsaniKetcheson2020].
-MORE ABOUT IT IN CHAPTER [Relaxation](@ref relaxation_explained).
+To obtain entropy-conserving time-stepping schemes DispersiveShallowWater.jl uses the relaxation method introduced in [^Ketcheson2019] and further developed in [^RanochaSayyariDalcinParsaniKetcheson2020].
+The relaxation method is implemented as a [`RelaxationCallback`](@ref), which takes a function representing the conserved quantity as the keyword argument `invariant`.
 This callback modifies the time step to maintain conservation of a specified quantity.

 ### Entropy-Conserving Time Integration

 To achieve exact conservation of the entropy, we add a relaxation callback to the simulation:

 ```@example callback
+analysis_callback2 = AnalysisCallback(semi; interval = 10,
+                                     extra_analysis_errors = (:conservation_error,),
+                                     extra_analysis_integrals = (waterheight_total,
+                                                                 velocity, entropy),
+                                     io = devnull)
 relaxation_callback = RelaxationCallback(invariant = entropy)

 # Important: RelaxationCallback must come before AnalysisCallback
-callbacks = CallbackSet(relaxation_callback, analysis_callback)
+callbacks = CallbackSet(relaxation_callback, analysis_callback2)
 sol = solve(ode, Tsit5(), abstol = 1e-7, reltol = 1e-7,
             save_everystep = false, callback = callbacks, saveat = saveat)
 nothing # hide